Berkoukes (dish)

-Berkoukes, also named berkoukech, aïch or avazine is a traditional North African dish, particularly popular in Algeria, Tunisia, and parts of Morocco.
+Berkoukes (Tamazight : ⵜⴰⴱⵔⴽⵓⴽⵙⵜ, Taberkukest), also named berkoukech, aïch or avazine is a traditional North African dish, particularly popular in Algeria, Tunisia, and parts of Morocco.
 It consists of large hand-rolled semolina pasta, often compared to pearl couscous or fregola, and is typically prepared with vegetables, legumes, and aromatic spices.

 Etymology

 The name berkoukes is derived from the Arabic root "brk," which is associated with kneading or rolling, referring to the process of shaping the pasta.
-The term Berkukec (from a prefix augmentative + kukec, meaning "couscous") is used in the dialect of Ouargla and Mozabite, where it translates to "large-grain couscous".
-The dish is also known by regional variations of its name, such as Aïch in some Berber-speaking communities.
+The term berkukec (from a prefix augmentative + kukec, meaning "couscous") is used in the dialect of Ouargla and Mozabite, where it translates to "large-grain couscous".
+The dish is also known by regional variations of its name, such as aïch in some Berber-speaking communities.

 History

 The tradition of making pasta in North Africa dates back centuries.
-Medieval Arab-Andalusian and Maghrebi texts describe various types of handmade pasta, including Berkoukes.
+Medieval Arab-Andalusian and Maghrebi texts describe various types of handmade pasta, including berkoukes.
 Ibn Razin Tujibi, a 13th-century Andalusian gastronome, documented different pasta preparations in his culinary treatise Fudalat al-Khiwan.
-Historical sources suggest that in the 12th century, North Africa had as many pasta varieties as couscous preparations, with Berkoukes among them.
+Historical sources suggest that in the 12th century, North Africa had as many pasta varieties as couscous preparations, with berkoukes among them.
 These traditional pastas were valued for being affordable, nutritious, and adaptable to different regional flavors.